lsds/sgx-lkl/docs/Debugging.md

 ### Encrypted disks

-TODO add note on how to handle situations when disk keys are retrieved from a remote service that would not release them to debug/non-release builds of SGX-LKL (either re-create disks unencrypted, or, if available locally, hard-code key in app config for local debugging)
+TODO add note on how to handle situations when disk keys are retrieved from a remote service  (either re-create disks unencrypted, re-create disks encrypted but with debug-enabled key release policy (closest to production), or hard-code key in app config)

-### Confidential Containers
+### Application type

+Debugging of non-native applications like Python, Java or .NET applications is currently not possible.

+### Docker deployment container

-The instructions below assume that disk images and configuration are available outside of a Confidential Container.
-Debugging of Confidential Containers (via Docker) is not supported currently.
+The instructions below assume that disk images and configuration are available outside of a Docker deployment container.
+Debugging of such deployment containers is not supported currently as they do not contain the necessary debugging tools.

 ## Option A: Debugging with an SGX-LKL installation

 The instructions below assume that SGX-LKL was installed in `/opt/sgx-lkl`.

-To debug an application, invoke `sgx-lkl-gdb` as follows:
+To debug an application, prefix the regular `sgx-lkl-run-oe` command with `sgx-lkl-gdb --args`, for example:
 ```
 /opt/sgx-lkl/bin/sgx-lkl-gdb --args /opt/sgx-lkl/bin/sgx-lkl-run-oe --hw-debug root_disk.img /app
 ```